HomeAbout UsFoundationsCFO NavigatorFractional CFOInsights The App ↗ Contact Us →

 Reconciled Accounts and Balanced Books

-It’s important to regularly reconcile accounts and keep the books balanced.
+It's important to regularly reconcile accounts and keep the books balanced.
 This means comparing internal records with external statements, like bank statements, to find and fix any differences.
 Reconciliation helps spot errors or fraud early on.
+To keep accounts reconciled and books balanced, businesses should:

 1. Plan regular account reconciliations.